Chart Color Schemes

 Educational achievement in Shepparton North places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Shepparton North's educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 30.1% hold university qualifications, surpassing the SA4 region's 16.2% and the SA3 area's 18.5%.
-Bachelor degrees are most prevalent at 19.0%, followed by postgraduate qualifications (7.7%) and graduate diplomas (3.4%).
-Vocational credentials are also prominent, with 32.1% of residents holding them, including advanced diplomas (10.7%) and certificates (21.4%).
+Shepparton North has a higher proportion of residents with university qualifications than the broader SA4 region or SA3 area.
+Specifically, 30.1% of Shepparton North's residents aged 15 and above have university degrees, compared to 16.2% in the SA4 region and 18.5% in the SA3 area.
+Bachelor degrees are most common at 19.0%, followed by postgraduate qualifications (7.7%) and graduate diplomas (3.4%).
+Vocational credentials are also prevalent, with 32.1% of residents holding such qualifications – advanced diplomas account for 10.7% and certificates for 21.4%.

-Educational participation is high, with 40.7% currently enrolled in formal education.
+Educational participation is high in the area, with 40.7% of residents currently enrolled in formal education.
 This includes 17.1% in primary education, 11.7% in secondary education, and 3.9% pursuing tertiary education.

 Frequently Asked Questions - Education